pingcap/docs/garbage-collection-configuration.md

 <CustomContent platform="tidb-cloud">

+> **Note:**
+>
-The following examples of modifying TiKV configurations are only applicable to TiDB on-premises.
+> The following examples of modifying TiKV configurations are only applicable to TiDB on-premises.
 For TiDB Cloud, the mechanism of GC in Compaction Filter is enabled by default.

 </CustomContent>